 I’m so proud of the man you have become.
 I’m proud of the husband and the father you have grown into.
 You have embraced a life that is guided by the principle of constant and never-ending improvement.
 There was a time prior to the start of the last decade that I grew concerned that your one-dimensional focus would commandeer 100% of your time and attention indefinitely.
 But we both know that ultimately, you were and are committed to becoming the multi-dimensional man that you were destined to become.

-Money and success can be all-consuming if you choose it to be.
-Not many can escape its gravitational pull as elegantly as you managed to do.
+Success as measured by money can be all-consuming if you allow it to be.
+Not many can escape its gravitational pull as elegantly as you have managed to do.
 It’s as if every decision and step had been premeditated, which doesn’t surprise me based on your supernatural ability in planning – seeing a path most can’t see, let alone imagine.
 You have gone against the grain by trusting your own self-awareness and intuition.
 You’ve traveled the path most avoid.
-You’ve lived life like most wouldn’t in order to live as most will never be able to.
+You’ve lived life like most won’t in order to live as most will never be able to.